Excommunication: Society of Friends (Quakers)

-In the 17th century, before the founding of abolitionist societies, Friends who too forcefully tried to convince their coreligionists of the evils of slavery were read out of meeting.
+In 17th- and 18th-Century North America, before the founding of abolitionist societies, Friends who too forcefully tried to convince their coreligionists of the evils of slavery were read out of meeting.
 Benjamin Lay was read out of the Philadelphia Yearly Meeting for this.
 During the American Revolution over 400 Friends were read out of meeting for their military participation or support.